stat6250-s17/course-questions-wiki/week-02/README.md

 [optional: bonus_advanced_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
+- Question (mcardoso3-stat6250): How important is it for someone working in statistics to learn about macros?
 - Question (yzhu12-stat6250): What's the meaning of two command % and & in SAS?
 - *Question* (lwang30-stat6250) : In the macro, what are the functions of **%** and **&** respectively ?
 What is the advantage of using a macro ?
 - Question (cyuan10−stat6250): Does this macro only compare names?
 Is there a way to compare the content within so that if there are two versions, the users to check to see if the content is different?